lambdaclass/concrete/docs/ANTI_FEATURES.md

 **Why:** Source-generating macros (Rust's `macro_rules!` / proc macros, C preprocessor, Lisp macros) destroy file-local parsing, couple early compilation phases to late semantic information, and make audit output unreliable.
 A `#[derive(Debug)]` in Rust generates code that the programmer never wrote and the auditor cannot see without expansion tools.
 This violates phase separation, locality, and auditability.

-**What Concrete does instead:** Monomorphized generics for code reuse.
-Explicit code generation as a build step (not a language feature).
-A small surface of compiler-recognized attributes.
+**What Concrete does instead:** Monomorphized generics for code reuse, ordinary functions, explicit stdlib APIs, and external code generation as a build step whose output is audited as ordinary source.
+A small surface of compiler-recognized attributes may classify evidence or policy, but it does not generate source.

 **Status:** Permanent.
 See [DECISIONS.md](DECISIONS.md).

+There is no derive-helper exception. `#[derive(...)]`-style generation is macro machinery by another name and stays out unless a future external tool generates reviewable source files outside the language.

 **Comparison:**
 - Rust: Powerful macro system (declarative + procedural).
 Essential to the ecosystem but a source of compile-time complexity and audit difficulty.